DAVID J. WILLIS ATTORNEY

 Isn’t there some kind of notice requirement before doing a wrap transaction?

 Yes.
 Prop.
 Code Sec.
 5.016 requires that the seller (1) give seven days notice to the buyer before closing that an existing loan that will remain in place; (2) inform the buyer that buyer has this same seven days in which to rescind the earnest money contract without penalty; and also (3) provide a seven-day notice to the lender.
 These notices are all the obligation of the seller and must be in the form prescribed by the statute.
 Actual lender consent, however, is not required, which makes this a rather odd law.
 Lender notices, most often sent to the loan servicer, generally produce no response.

 Prop.
 Code Sec.
 5.016(c)10 provides an exception to the notice requirement when “the purchaser obtains a title insurance policy insuring the transfer of title to the real property.”
 Thus if you are able to get a title company to insure your wrap, you can dispense with the seven-day notices.

 This is a law that has no teeth to speak of.
 As a consequence, it is widely disregarded.
 For now, it has not had a significant restraining effect on owner-financed transactions.

 What kind of down payment should the seller get on a wrap?

 Down payments are an underwriting issue.
 In the case of a wrap, the seller is also the lender and (like any lender) should carefully consider the risks inherent in the transaction as well as the creditworthiness of the borrower before determining the amount of the down payment and what interest rate to charge.
-Dodd-Frank requires such due diligence.
+Dodd-Frank requires such due diligence in most cases.
 It is likely that a down payment less than 10% likely falls within the risky category.